 Most safaris will start in San Jose, leading on to exploration of the beautiful Central Valley.
 This area receives little rainfall throughout December, averaging at 41mm for the month, and a temperature of 24 degrees Celsius.
 The Central Valley will be beautiful at this time; green, vibrant, and wonderfully photogenic.

-Over on the Pacific Coast, towards Guanacaste and the Nicoya Peninsula, there are plenty of national parks and idyllic, reef-fringed beaches to be explored.
+Over on the Pacific Coast, towards, there are plenty of national parks and idyllic, reef-fringed beaches to be explored.
 This area has become a mecca for those who want to get away and relax.
 We recommend it for the relaxing final destination of your wildlife safari and to honeymooners who are looking for something a little different.
 The beaches here are some of the most beautiful on the Pacific Coast.

 Over on the Caribbean Coast and in Tortuguero National Park, rainfall is still quite high, at 570mm average for the month.
 You can still travel here, but you can expect more rainfall than that of the Pacific Coast.

 Water activities, such as rafting, may still be available in December, which, alongside the zip lining the country is famous for, makes for an excellent family excursion, and is also great for individuals seeking an adrenaline adventure.

 Overall, December can be a wonderful month to travel if you know where you’d like to, and a fabulous way to spend Christmas and New Year.